 Considering a New Constitutional Settlement for Scotland

-In this chapter we consider key objectives of an effective devolved fiscal system, especially its principle characteristics.
+4. Objectives of an effective fiscal federal system In this chapter we consider key objectives of an effective devolved fiscal system, especially its principle characteristics.
 Since we are discussing a devolved system, the underlying assumption here is that Scotland remains within the United Kingdom, although we fully recognize that the political economy of the devolution of fiscal powers may be crucial to the attainment of the devolution of tax and other revenues to the Scottish parliament and this is something we consider later in the book.
 As we noted in our introductory remarks, there is a whole spectrum of different possible forms of fiscal devolution, with the current arrangements at one end and full fiscal autonomy at the other end of the spectrum.
 Although our own preferred system of fiscal devolution is closer to the latter, it is nonetheless important to look at a fiscal federal system which contains a number of the ingredients of fiscal autonomy although they are only midway on the fiscal devolution spectrum.
 In a fiscal federalist structure the optimal system of financing subnational government will seek to achieve an ‘appropriate’ horizontally and vertically balanced financial structure; that is, to seek equity between regions in the United Kingdom, while also promoting financial and economic efficiency, and without undermining macroeconomic stabilization objectives.
-The principal implication for Scotland of greater tax devolution is that it possibly faces a trade-off between the amount of financing that it receives from Westminster (under the equity between the regions doctrine that underpins the Barnett formula), in favour of stimulating greater...
+The principal implication for Scotland of greater tax devolution is that it possibly faces a trade-off between the amount of financing that it receives from Westminster (under the equity between the regions doctrine that underpins...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.